manidogabo/MiNeNS_Group_website/content/publication/venkateswaran-2024-stacked/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 publishDate: '2024-03-14T19:59:01.441766Z'
-publication_types: ["article-preprint"]
+publication_types: ["article"]
 abstract: 'The interplay between thin film hydrodynamics and solidification produces formidably intricate geophysical structures, such as stalactites and icicles, whose shape is a testimony of their long growth.
 In simpler settings, liquid films can also produce regular patterns.
 When coated on the underside of a flat plate, these films are unstable and yield lattices of drops following the Rayleigh-Taylor instability.
 While this interfacial instability is well-studied in Newtonian fluids, much less is known about what happens when the thin film solidifies.
 Here, we coat the underside of a surface with liquid elastomer, allowing the film to destabilize and flow while it cures into an elastic solid.
-Once the first coating yields an array of solid droplets, this iterative coat-flow-cure process is repeated and gives rise to corrugated slender structures, which we name flexicles for their resemblance to icicles.
-We study the subtle combination of chaos and order that confers our flexicles, their structure, shape, arrangement, and, ultimately, deformability.'
+Once the first coating yields an array of solid droplets, this iterative coat-flow-cure process is repeated and gives rise to corrugated slender structures, which we name “flexicles” for their resemblance to icicles.
+We study the subtle combination of chaos and order that confers our flexicles their structure, shape, arrangement, and, ultimately, deformability.'
-publication: '*arXiv*'
+publication: '*Physical Review Letters*'
 ---